 With an address in Baker, West Virginia, E.A.
 Hawse Nursing and Rehabilitation Center is the lone facility we identified in the area.
-This facility was awarded an overall grade of B+, which is very favorable score.
-In fact, this facility is one of the 50 best facilities in West Virginia.
-This place's strong report card was highlighted by its inspection grade, which we will address in the next section.
+This facility was awarded an overall grade of B, which is a very respectable score.
+Based on our ratings, this nursing home ought to meet the needs of most people.
+This place's impressive report card was highlighted by its inspection reports, which is addressed in the next section.

 E.A.
 Hawse Nursing and Rehabilitation Center

 Get pricing and details on Baker senior living options.Get Pricing

 - Accepts Medicare 1

 - Accepts Medicaid 1

 - No CCRC